-I rely on the role of functional pots as vehicles for nourishment, exploiting their place as conduits for sustenance at our tables.
-Through each piece I work to quietly and somewhat subversively, convey my interest in the complex systems of culture, ethics, commerce, history, ritual, community and environment found within the realm of food production.
-This interconnected web of systems serves as the foundation for and influences all aspects of my studio practice.
+My drive to make functional pots comes from a deep admiration and reverence for the abundance of nature.
+I rely on the role of pots as vehicles for nourishment and their place as everyday objects in our homes.
+Through each piece I quietly and somewhat subversively, convey my interest in the complex systems of culture, ethics, commerce, history, ritual, community and environment found within the realm of food production.
+This web of systems serves as the foundation of influences for my practice.

 The formal language of my work is rooted in function and based on growth patterns of nature.
 Each surface pays homage to the origins of food and systems of production.
 Backgrounds of abstracted imagery, often crop fields or plow rows create landscape for handmade stamps and mono-print transferred drawings to occupy the foreground.
 These images are inspired by personal experiences in gardens and farms, as well as botanical and scientific illustrations from vintage seed catalogs and packets.

 My image library includes pollinators, to whom we owe much of our food supply; tools such as shovels, which reference the human hand in our agricultural system; and specific food/medicinal plants.
 Often I choose specific drawings based on associations to the form or function of the pot.
 It is important to me not to dissect the parts of the plant familiar to our kitchens from the natural whole.

 My work brings a broad focus to the food on your plate through abstraction, and quiet association and serves as a quiet reminder of the joy and wonders to be found in the natural world, our vital place within it and our responsibility to care for it.